anerv/cycling_data_quality/README.md

 [^1]: I.e., the notebooks for loading respectively OSM and reference data must be run *before* the corresponding intrinsic analysis notebook is run, but running the OSM notebooks can be done without running the reference notebooks and vice versa.

+[^2]: If a different file name is used, the filepaths in notebooks 01a and 01b must be updated.
+The file must be in a format readable by GeoPandas (e.g. GeoPackage, GeoJSON, Shapefile etc.

+[^3]: If a different file name is used, the filepath in notebook 01b must be updated, and it must be in a format readable by GeoPandas (e.g. GeoPackage, GeoJSON, Shapefile etc.

-[^2]: We use the word 'feature' to refer to a network edge.
+[^4]: We use the word 'feature' to refer to a network edge.
 Each row in the network edge geodataframes thus represents one feature.